CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

-## CNMF Math Awareness Month Crypto Challenege
+## CNMF Math Awareness Month Crypto Challenge

 ### Stay tuned as challeneges will be posted shortly